CharltonC/chrome-css-selector-capture/ref/test-report.md

-        ✓ should set the "isEntryTransOn" flag to true ✓ should set the "isEntryTransOn" flag to false get transform related css variables with values as string for passing to stylesheet ✓ should return empty string when viewport is not defiend (app deactivated) ✓ should return the both translate & scale variables when viewport is defined ✓ should return the both translate variables only if width/height is not defined when viewport is defined check if mouseover target can proceed
+        ✓ should set the "isEntryTransOn" flag to true ✓ should set the "isEntryTransOn" flag to false get transform related css variables with values as string for passing to stylesheet ✓ should return the both translate & scale variables ✓ should return the both translate variables only if width/height is not defined when viewport is defined check if mouseover target can proceed
         ✓ should not be alolwed to be change if dialog is on